Skip to main content

 I am glad we shared a wonderful journey.
 From being complete strangers to a beautiful bond of friendship and understanding that ultimately bloomed into the feeling I feared the most… Love.

 I still remember the day you left.
 It was pouring heavily.
-The sky did what I couldn’t as I smiled strongly holding back my tears.
+The sky did what I couldn’t as I smiled strongly, holding back my tears.
 You were chasing your dreams; I couldn’t be your weakness.
-You had promised me nothing will change.
+You had promised me nothing would change.
 Well, you didn’t.
 Your hug did.
 I heard what you never said.
 Assumed you were not good with words.

 The first few months were the toughest.
 I was getting used to life without you.
 I wrote down everything I felt, saw and experienced in the letters to you.
 Your first letter made my heart dance.
-My friends teased me saying we were old-fashioned lovers.
+My friends teased me, saying we were old-fashioned lovers.
 It was rare and perfect.
 The way it felt.
 Maybe too perfect.
 As I feared.

-I kept reading the letter until each one of the punctuation was vivid in my memory.
+I kept reading the letter until each one of the punctuation marks was vivid in my memory.
 Like it was the only thing to keep me going, my reason to live.

 But I didn’t know that it was your last one as well.
 I waited religiously, every month, for replies that never arrived.
 All that I got were excuses.
 People around me had started speculating.
 Friends, family.
 They were sure you had lost interest.
 Why wouldn’t you?
 The world was such a large place full of options.